architect/arcdown/readme.md

 // render markdown to html
 const {
-  html,    // the good stuff: HTML! outline, // a table of contents slug,    // a URL-friendly slug title,   // document title from the frontmatter
+  html,     // the good stuff: HTML! tocHtml,  // an HTML table of contents slug,     // a URL-friendly slug title,    // document title from the frontmatter
   // ... any other attributes from frontmatter
 } = await render(file, options)
 ```